schmittjoh/serializer/UPGRADING.md

 > "deeper branch group exclusion strategy" has a different behaviour, the latest group is used instead of falling back to "Default"

-The deprecations introduced in 2.x are still present in 3.0.0, said features are most likley to be removed in an next major.
+The deprecations introduced in 2.x are still present in 3.0.0, said features are most likely to be removed in an next major.

 From 1.13.0 to 2.0.0
 ====================